apache/age-website/docs/clauses/delete.md

 ## Return a deleted vertex

-In AGE, you can return vertices that have been deleted.
+You can return vertices that have been deleted with a `RETURN` clause.

 Query
 ```postgresql